Maxinho96/Centrify/README.md

-# progetto_siw
+# Centrify

-Progetto universitario per la materia Sistemi Informativi su Web
+Centrify is a web application which allows a company to manage his training centers.

-Contributors: Marco Berbeglia, Jorge Diego Barbieri Alvarez, Massimiliano Bruni
+Contributors: Marco Berbeglia, Jorge Diego Barbieri Alvarez